GurpreetS123/Inclass3/README.md

 # Inclass3
-just double click the htmnl file to topen it in the browser.
+just double click the html file to to pen it in the browser.